 The easiest way to move from Medicare Advantage to Original Medicare is during one of two annual periods that allow anyone to leave Medicare Advantage with no questions asked.
 The second way to leave your Medicare Advantage plan is if you’ve had it for less than one year (that is: you’re entitled to a “trial right”).

-- Medicare Annual Election (“Medicare Open Enrollment”) and Medicare Advantage Disenrollment Periods:
+Medicare Annual Election (“Medicare Open Enrollment”) and Medicare Advantage Open Enrollment Periods

 - You can also enroll in a Medicare Part D prescription drug plan during this time.

-Medicare Advantage Disenrollment Period: This special opportunity to leave Medicare Advantage lasts from January 1 through February 14 each year.
+This special opportunity to leave Medicare Advantage lasts from January 1 through March 31 each year.

 Since Medicare Advantage is plenty different from Original Medicare, you’re entitled to a risk-free trial during your first year in the Medicare Advantage program.
 At any point during your first year in a Medicare Advantage plan, you can switch back to Original Medicare without penalty.